hroptatyr/rotz/index.md

 - `rotz-search` Show tags beginning with a specified prefix
 - `rotz-combine` Combine several separate tags into one
 - `rotz-cloud` Display tag clouds
+- `rotz-fsck` Check database file and optimise it

 Examples
 --------